 European Commission analysing higher 45% renewable energy target for 2030

-BRUSSELS, April 20 (Reuters) - The European Commission is working on an analysis of a possible European Union target for a 45% share of renewable energy by 2030, up from its current proposed target for a 40% share, a senior Commission official said on Wednesday.
+BRUSSELS, April 20 (Reuters) - The European Commission is assessing whether the European Union could achieve a higher target of a 45% share of renewable energy by 2030, instead of its proposed 40%, to accelerate its shift from Russian fossil fuels following the invasion of Ukraine.

-"We are working on it full speed to take account, first of all the proposal of going from 40% to 45%, but also in the context of higher energy prices," Mechthild Wörsdoerfer, Deputy Director-General of the Commission's energy department, told a meeting of EU lawmakers.
+"We are working on it full speed to take account, first of all the proposal of going from 40% to 45%, but also in the context of higher energy prices," Mechthild Woersdoerfer, deputy director-general of the Commission's energy department, told a meeting of EU lawmakers on Wednesday.

+Russia is the EU's top gas supplier, and the 40% renewable energy goal for 2030 was proposed by the Commission last year.

+The EU got 22% of its gross final energy consumption from renewables like wind, solar and biomass in 2020.
+The share varies widely between EU countries, ranging from more than 50% in Sweden to below 10% in Luxembourg.

 ((Kate.Abnett@thomsonreuters.com;))